Isle of Skye, Loch Ness, and magical winter scenery in the Scottish Highlands.

 Yes!
 Our routes include stops where you can grab a snack or recharge with a drink.
 Occasionally, we pause at shops offering local souvenirs as well.
 For precise details about timing and stops, don't hesitate to inquire with your guide.

-Although our tours follow a structured plan with key stops, part of the excitement comes from unexpected surprises!
-We refrain from providing additional details beyond what's outlined here, as factors like weather, traffic, and the preferences of our driver guides may lead to slight deviations.
-Trust that your journey through Scotland will be unlike any other!
+Our itinerary (in tab 2, 'Itinerary & Departure') provides a helpful outline of what to expect on the day.
+We refrain from providing additional details beyond what's outlined there, as factors like weather, traffic, and the preferences of our driver guides may lead to slight deviations.
+We also believe that part of the excitement comes from the unexpected surprises along the way!
+Rest assured, your journey through Scotland will be unlike any other.

 If you need to cancel your tour, you will need to inform us in writing by sending an email to info@highlandexplorertours.com.
 You can find our cancellation and refunds policy in section 3 in our Terms and Conditions.